 - Gives instruction for how debts should be paid.

-A Living Trust to Avoid Expensive Taxes and Probate
+A Living Trust May Help You Avoid Taxes and Probate

 - Easier to leave assets to young children;